 A freezer stocked with ready-to-go dinners does you no good if you don’t know what’s in there.
-Label and date everything that you freeze.
+Label and date everything that you freeze (we like these labels from Amazon, $7).
 If you’re really organized, make an “eat-by” note on your calendar.
 Eat properly wrapped food within 3 to 6 months of freezing.
 Vacuum-sealed food will stay fresh for at least 1 year and sometimes up to 2 years.

 Most baked goods, including muffins and cakes, can be frozen for up to three months.
 Meanwhile, items like cookie dough and scones can all be mixed, shaped and frozen, so you can bake them whenever you have a craving for sweets.
 Check out these instructions for how to freeze baked goods.